kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 Troubleshooting (ports and proxies)
 - EADDRINUSE: Another process is using port 3001.
 Stop the other process or change PORT.
 - EADDRNOTAVAIL: HOST is not available.
 Use HOST=0.0.0.0 (default) or remove HOST.
+The server will attempt a one-time fallback bind to 0.0.0.0 automatically.
-Ensure any dev proxy targets http://localhost:3001 and not the backend itself through another proxy path to avoid loops.
+- Ensure any frontend dev proxy targets http://localhost:3001 and not the backend itself (no backend proxy here).
+Avoid relative targets that could create a self-proxy loop.
 - Costs tab backend call (example): GET /api/llm-costs/users?organization_id=T0015&page=1&limit=10
-- ECONNRESET during startup can be caused by a misconfigured external proxy hitting the backend before it is ready.
-Verify frontend dev proxy points to http://localhost:3001 and that only one backend instance is running.
+- ECONNRESET: Can happen if a proxy/client disconnects early; the backend ignores this non-fatally.
+Confirm only the frontend proxies to the backend; backend must not proxy to itself.
 - Ensure only the backend uses port 3001 and the frontend uses 3000 to avoid collisions.
+- Prefer `npm run dev` (plain node).
+Use `npm run dev:nodemon` only if you need hot reload.

 Resource-constrained environments
 - Default dev script is plain Node to minimize memory usage and prevent premature exits.